Ordering journal articles from the RCS Library

 London WC2A 3PE.

-- PDFs or photocopies will be sent on receipt of the signed copyright declaration, in accordance with the service level specified.
+- PDFs or photocopies will be sent on receipt of the signed copyright declaration.
 No responsibility will be accepted for events out of our control such as postal strikes or non-delivery.

 For requests we would previously have supplied immediately from our print collections, our procedures have changed, allowing us to continue to supply document delivery requests to our members if required.
 These articles can be requested from the British Library with an increased delivery time.
 This will be charged at our standard £3.00 rate, rather than the higher rate for a British Library article.